aimms/how-to/Articles/362/362-internationalizing-time-referencing.rst

 The world is a global village; people around the world work together in teams.
 The timezone plays a key role in various ways:

 #.
-Working together whilst situated in different timezones, viewing/editing data it is convenient to have a common timezone to represent data.
+Working together whilst situated in different timezones,

+    #.  discussing data it is convenient to have a common timezone to represent data, but

+    #.  working alone on the data, it is convenient to view the data in your own local timezone.
+        However, when persisting data, it is useful to do so according to an agreed timezone; such that colleagues know the meaning of timestamps.

 #.
-Working together whilst situated in the same timezone, to view/edit data, it feels natural to switch to that timezone.
+Exchanging data with a data source, the timezone of that data source should be used.

 #.
-Exchanging data with a data source, the timezone of that data source should be used.
+Let's not forget: working together whilst situated in the same timezone, to view/edit data, it feels natural to view data according to the local timezone, respecting daylight saving time when that is in effect.

 Running example
 ----------------